silverstripe/cwp/docs/en/02_Features/01_Solr_search/00_Configuration.md

 Your project will be configured automatically by the *cwp-core* module to resemble production infrastructure as much as possible.
 Currently CWP supports only Solr version 4.

-## Limitations and Acceptable Use Policy
+## Limitations and Acceptable Use Policy {#limitations}

 Solr on CWP is a shared service, and it comes with some limitations:

-* Production CWP enforces `solrconfig.xml` - customisations are not permitted, and will automatically be removed by the Solr server.
+* CWP's Solr server enforces `solrconfig.xml` - customisations are not permitted, and will automatically be removed by the Solr server.
 The best way to add features to CWP is through the [Operational Review Board](https://www.cwp.govt.nz/about/frequently-asked-questions/).
+* CWP's Solr server ignores all search index commit requests, and instead relies on auto-commits to update indexes.
+  This preserves stability for all users of the shared service.
+  This will manifest as index updates taking a minute or two to appear in the search results, while on local development environment they are immediate.
 * To ensure adequate sharing of resources on Solr the maximum size of each indexed item is limited to 100kb of data.
 * If you are indexing file content, files with text content exceeding this limit will not be fully indexed.
 Content within this range will still be searchable.